scheric/Prusaslicer-M73-to-M117-macro/README.md

-# Prusaslicer m73 conversion to M117 macro
+# Prusaslicer M73 conversion to M117 macro
 PrusaSlicer M73 percentage and time conversion to M117 for LCD character display for standard Marlin firmware

 # Installation instructions

-### 1. Install python and remember the installation directory (This version was tested with python 3)
+### 1. Install python and remember the installation directory
+This version was tested with python 3

 ### 2. Copy script.py and remember storage location